HEPA Filters

 The campus response to the Coronavirus pandemic includes a combination of protective measures with vaccination and masking being the most important.

-The use of high-efficiency purified air (HEPA) cleaners has been suggested by agencies like the California Department of Public Health (CDPH) and the Centers for Disease Control (CDC) for improving ventilation indoors when there is insufficient fresh air introduction by HVAC systems, or natural ventilation from windows.
+The use of high-efficiency purified air (HEPA) cleaners has been suggested by agencies like the California Department of Public Health (CDPH) and the Centers for Disease Control (CDC) for improving ventilation indoors when there is insufficient fresh air introduced by HVAC systems, or natural ventilation from windows.

 VENTILATION IN CAMPUS BUILDINGS